Mindful-AI-Assistants/Project-Startup-Mindful-Emotional-AI-Scalable-Ethical-InferenceOps/README.md

 [-]() TitanML.
 (2025).
 TitanML Inference Engine: Efficient AI at Scale.
 Retrieved from https://www.titanml.co

+[-]() THIEL, Peter; MASTERS, Blake.
+Zero to One: notas sobre startups, ou como construir o futuro.
+1. ed.
+Rio de Janeiro: Objetiva, 2014.

+[-]()  THIEL, Peter; MASTERS, Blake.
+Zero to One: notes on startups, or how to build the future.
+1st ed.
+New York: Crown Business, 2014.

 [-]() Various articles on Brazilian innovation cases, business strategies, and market disruptions.